A thoughtful perspective for discerning Durango homeowners

-Is this still how I want to spend my time during the holidays?
+Is this still how I want to spend my time here?

 It’s Not Really About Decorating